LlunaticsCansat/Llunatics_CanSat/README.md

 # Components

-The microcontroller for our CanSat is an Arduino Nano Every, because it have more Flash memory and Ram memory than classic Arduinos, it is necessary to compile our program.
+The microcontroller for our CanSat is an Arduino Nano Every.
+Because it has more Flash memory and RAM memory than a classic Arduino's, it is necessary to compile our program.

 ## Sensors
 | Component Name | Arduino Pin                  | Module Pin                     |